What is the Velocity?

-The English word “velocity” stands for speed.
-In Scrum the velocity is a unit of measurement for the speed of a development team.
-It answers the question how many Story Points a Scrum team can complete on average per sprint.
-The average number of Story Points completed over a period of several sprints is an aid to planning future sprints.
+The English word “velocity” means speed or rapidity.
+In Scrum, velocity or the velocity factor is the unit of measurement for the speed of a team.
+It is often determined with the help of so-called Story Points.
+Story Points are a unit for describing the size of a User Story and represent the development effort and the factors that influence this effort.¹ The survey of the average Story Points completed over a period of several sprints is a tool for planning future sprints.

 - In Sprint 1 10 story points are realized, in Sprint 2 even 16 story points.
 In the following Sprint planning, 13 story points are used (if the same number of employees and working days are available).

 - In Sprint 3 19 Story Points are realised.
 The planning for the 4th Sprint is now based on 15 Story Points [((10 + 16 + 19) / 3) = 15].